-The deliverable D2.1 'PI Reference Architecture v1' has studied the analysis of the PI Protocol Stack and enabling Networking Technologies.
+The deliverable D2.2 'PI Reference Architecture Final version' has also studied the analysis of the PI enabling Networking Technologies.
 The work focused on identifying the key requirements, events and data required through the use of a scenario.
 It also attempted to identify existing legacy systems and the data that are needed to enable PI operations.
 The data specifications stem from the findings of deliverables in WP1.
 This deliverable also documented the preliminary service requirements, defining required inputs and expected outputs as well as dependencies between services.

-Future releases of D2.1 will offer a more technical architecture, taking into account the areas discussed in sections above in conjunction with work in WP2 also covering Living Lab's cases and expanding on the data specifications as they emerge in the context of ICONET.
+Last D2.2 offered the final reference architecture, taking into account the areas discussed in sections above in conjunction with work in WP2 also covering Living Lab's cases and expanding on the data specifications as they emerge in the context of ICONET.